civicrm/civicrm-dev-docs/docs/best-practices/documentation-style-guide.md

 # Documentation style guide

-This page is a place to collectively write the style guide for the CiviCRM books, i.e. for high quality 'finished' documentation about CiviCRM.
-Please join the documentation team, familiarise yourself with these guidelines, and follow them where they make sense.
-Please also suggest improvements to the documentation.
+All CiviCRM guides *(like this Developer Guide)* are intended to provide high-quality "finished" documentation about CiviCRM.
+This Style Guide page documents the standards we wish to uphold to ensure all guides maintain this high level of quality.

-## Chapters and sections
+## Parts, chapters, sections

-The book is divided into chapters.
-Each chapter is further divided into sections.
+As with any text book or manual, we divide our guides into "parts", "chapters", and "sections".
+In mkdocs, these blocks translate as follows:

+-   "part" -- folder
+-   "chapter" -- file (in markdown), also one web page with a given URL
+-   "section" -- heading within the page

+Keep the page hierarchy to this depth (i.e. do not put folders within other folders).

-Each section should start with a paragraph that explains what will be covered in the section, e.g.
+Each chapter should start with a paragraph that explains what will be covered in the chapter.

-*This section discusses [one or two sentences which discuss the section].
-It will help if you already have [those things you should know when writing this sections, e.g. other sections of the book, etc.]*

-Don't use terms like previous section, etc. because we may re-arrange sections and we don't want or need to encourage people to read the book from front to back.
+Don't use terms like "previous chapter", etc. because we may re-arrange sections and we don't want or need to encourage people to read the book from front to back.